bpampuch/pdfmake/README.md

 ## Getting Started

-*warning! links to the documentation do NOT work yet*

 This document will walk you through the basics of pdfmake and will show you how to create PDF files in the browser.
-If you're interested in server-side printing, read [getting started with pdfMake under NodeJS](NodeGettingStarted).
+If you're interested in server-side printing check the examples folder.

 To begin with the default configuration, you should include two files:

 * **pdfmake.min.js**,
-* **vfs_fonts.js** - default font definition (it contains Roboto, you can however [use custom fonts instead](CustomFonts))
+* **vfs_fonts.js** - default font definition (it contains Roboto, you can however [use custom fonts instead](https://github.com/bpampuch/pdfmake/wiki/Custom-Fonts---client-side))

 ```html
 <!doctype html>